murtiad/M_HERACLES/README.md

 - dispNormals.m : simple function to display the directional arrows of point cloud normals
 - axedetect.m : detects axes in a (more or less) planar point cloud using (2D) Hough Transform.
 Useful to determine, for example, if a wooden beam is L-shaped.
 - beamSeg.m : use this for a wooden beam frame structure.
 The function segments the point cloud automatically into individual beams.
 Could be useful for HBIM users.
+- detectRoof.m : funtion to detect roof vertices from an aerial point cloud, useful for 3D modeling for mapping stuffs.
+Output is simplified 3D mesh.
+- meshParallelSimp.m : simplifies the vertices belonging to the same parallel line in a given mesh.
+I developed this as a support function to detectRoof, to generate lighter 3D models.
+- meshSnap.m: snaps vertices belonging to different meshes when they are located within a set radius.
+- intersectMultPlanes.m : finds the intersection point between multiple 3D planes using least squares.
+- ptCloudCenter.m : translates point clouds to a new coordinate system (no rotation, conformal).
+Useful when dealing with large projected coordinates.
+- ptCloudRecenter.m : basically the inverse of ptCloudCenter, the function returns the input point cloud to the original coordinate system (usually at the end of operations).